xerolinux/XeroHub/content/gear.md

 ![SationXero](https://i.imgur.com/oB2MDEv.png)

-I know the `GTX 1080` is an aging GPU, trust me I am trying to raise money to replace it with at least an `RTX 3080/3090`.
+I know the `GTX 1080` is an aging GPU, trust me I am trying to raise money to replace it with at least an `RX 7800XT`.
 I could use better **Wayland** support.
 Am not really a gamer though, so that part I do not perticularly care about.

 **Home-Lab/Proxmox Server :**